-BNE 1 - PROTECTION AND ENHANCEMENT OF WILDLIFE HABITAT IN RELATION TO NEW DEVELOPMENT.
+POLICY BNE 1 - PROTECTION AND ENHANCEMENT OF WILDLIFE HABITAT IN RELATION TO NEW DEVELOPMENT.

-Development proposals that protect or enhance wildlife habitat on-site and along their boundaries will generally be supported.
+BNE 1.1 Development proposals that protect or enhance wildlife habitat onsite and along their boundaries will generally be supported.

-Development proposals will demonstrate that they have sought to protect existing wildlife habitat and should seek opportunities to enhance wildlife habitat.
-Where they fail to address wildlife habitat protection, development proposals will not be permitted.
+BNE 1.2 Development proposals will demonstrate that they have sought to protect existing wildlife habitat and should seek opportunities to enhance wildlife habitat and pursue opportunities for securing measurable net gains for biodiversity.
+Where they fail to address wildlife habitat protection, development proposals will not be supported.

-Development will not lead to or cause serious risk of environmental harm to the Green Corridor in Sutton Poyntz which follows the River Jordan and its tributaries (and which is defined on Map M-BNE1 below)
+BNE 1.3 Development will not lead to or cause serious risk of environmental harm to the Green Corridor in Sutton Poyntz which follows the River Jordan and its tributaries (and which is defined on Map 2)

-All development proposals for sites which directly adjoin the Green Corridor will be expected to include a Biodiversity Appraisal and Biodiversity Mitigation Plan.
+BNE 1.4 All development proposals within the area defined as the Green Corridor that meet the requirements of the Dorset Biodiversity Appraisal Protocol, will be expected to include a Biodiversity Appraisal and Biodiversity Mitigation and Environmental Plan.

-National Policy Planning Framework (13) paragraphs 109, 114, 115, 117, 118 apply.
+National Policy Planning Framework (13) paragraph 170, 172, 174, 175 apply.
 Local Plan Policies (14) ENV 2 and ENV 3 apply.